Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in seven of their past 10 games and won three of those contests.
+- In eight games over the last 10 matchups when favored by bookmakers, the Cardinals have a record of 4-4.

-- The Cardinals and their opponents have combined to hit the over two times in their last 10 games with a total.
+- The Cardinals and their opponents have combined to hit the over just once in their last 10 games with a total.

 Cardinals Betting Records & Stats

-- The Cardinals have won four of the eight games they were listed as the moneyline favorite this season (50%).
+- The Cardinals have won five of the nine games they were listed as the moneyline favorite this season (55.6%).

-- St. Louis has a record of 3-1 when it has played as moneyline favorites with odds of -155 or shorter (75% winning percentage).
+- St. Louis has played as moneyline favorites of -200 or shorter in only one game this season, which it lost.

-- The Cardinals have an implied moneyline win probability of 60.8% in this matchup.
+- Based on this contest's moneyline, the Cardinals' implied win probability is 66.7%.

-- St. Louis has played in 13 games with over/under set, and have combined with opponents to go over the total four times (4-9-0).
+- In the 14 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total four times (4-10-0).

-- The Cardinals have had a spread set for only one game this season, and they did not cover.
+- The Cardinals have had a spread set for just one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.